-Welcome to USC College of Nursing (CON).
-We are here to help you be successful in your graduate nursing education endeavors.
-The College of Nursing BSN Undergraduate Student Handbook provides students with current information about curricula, policies, and other vital information concerning the graduate programs in the College.
-Wherever in this CON BSN Undergraduate Student Handbook the pronoun "they" is used, the same shall be interpreted to include members of both sexes.
+Welcome to the University of South Carolina (USC) College of Nursing (CON).
+We are here to help you be successful in your undergraduate nursing education endeavors.
+The College of Nursing BSN Undergraduate Student Handbook provides students with current information about curricula, policies, and other vital information concerning the undergraduate program.
+Note: A pronoun of "they" shall be interpreted to include members of both sexes.